t3573393/incrementArchive/README.md

 * support the file extensions filter.
 * support retrieve changlong from the text, svn, git, xml format.
 * support the src file to target file mapping for the folder or file both.
+* suuport generate the assemble.xml for use the maven-assemble-plugin to increment archive.

 # usage